RusbehAbtahi/RAGstream/doc/02-Architucture/Architucture_2.md

-# Architecture – RAGstream (Pre-MVP, Aug 2025)
+# Architecture – RAGstream (Aug 2025)

-This document shows the end-to-end architecture for RAGstream.
-It reflects the updated README: A2 is a Prompt Shaper (intent/domain + headers), vectors persist as NumPy `.pkl` snapshots (Chroma paused), and ingestion currently handles plain/unformatted text files.
+This document shows the end-to-end architecture for RAGstream, aligned with the updated Requirements (v2.0).
+It removes internal Tooling, adds **ConversationMemory** (two-layer, soft-fading, read-only), formalizes **A2’s post-audit** with a **single bounded re-run** of the retrieval path, and preserves deterministic authority order and Exact File Lock semantics.
+Vectors persist as NumPy `.pkl` snapshots (Chroma paused), and ingestion targets clean text.
+Personal-use only: no persistent logs, no pytest/CI/DevOps; functional quality remains production-grade.&#x20;

 ```text
                                      ┌───────────────────────────────────┐